bcgov/cas-registration/docs/developer-guide.md

     return 201, ApplicationAccessService.request_access(payload.operator_id, get_current_user_guid(request))
 ```

+The /api file structure is designed to self-document URLs.
+This means:

+- any file in the root of /api has a single-part path, e.g. `/api/operations` refers to the route `registration/api/operations`
+- folders within /api that have the same name as files are prefaced with an underscore to avoid import collisons.
+E.g., `api/_operations/operation_id` refers to the route `registration/api/operations/{operation_id}`.

 ### Services

 Services are not app-specific and can be used by any BCIERS app.
 We have the following categories of services: